Skip to main content

 Where this is going

-Foiling Freaks was born in the Pacific Northwest—where lakes, mountains, weather, and a stubborn love of outdoor sports create a perfect test lab for every kind of session.
+Foiling Freaks was born in the Pacific Northwest, where lakes, mountains, and a love of outdoor sports create a year-round test lab.

-The mission is global, though: build a site that works for a beginner discovering their first stable ride, and for a seasoned rider refining technique across conditions and gear.
+The mission is global, though: build a community hub that helps a beginner discover their first ride, and for a seasoned rider, refine technique or easily find all the resources they need to try a new discipline.

 Community features

-• Foiling Pin Map so riders can mark a general location and see the global community
+• Foiling Pin Map so riders can mark a general location and see where the global community is

 Visual storytelling